Non-decomposability of the de Rham complex and non-semisimplicity of the Sen operator

 \subsection{Acknowledgements.}

-I am very grateful to Vadim Vologodsky for many conversations on the surrounding topics throughout several years, I learned most of the techniques used in this paper from him.
-I am thankful to Luc Illusie for numerous stimulating conversations, encouragement, and many very helpful comments and corrections on the previous versions of this text.
+I am very grateful to Vadim Vologodsky for many conversations on the surrounding topics throughout the years, I learned most of the techniques used in this paper from him.
+I am extremely thankful to Luc Illusie for numerous stimulating conversations, encouragement, and many very helpful comments and corrections on the previous versions of this text.

-I am also grateful to Bhargav Bhatt, Lukas Brantner, Robert Burklund, Sanath Devalapurkar, Dmitry Kubrak, Shizhang Li, Shubhodip Mondal, Arthur Ogus, Alexei Skorobogatov, and Bogdan Zavyalov for helpful conversations, suggestions, and explanations.
+I am also grateful to Bhargav Bhatt, Robert Burklund, Sanath Devalapurkar, Dmitry Kubrak, Adrian Langer, Shizhang Li, Shubhodip Mondal, Arthur Ogus, Alexei Skorobogatov, and Bogdan Zavyalov for helpful conversations, suggestions, and explanations.
 Special thanks to Dmitry and Shizhang for pointing out errors in the previous versions of some of the arguments.
 I would also like to thank the anonymous referees for their numerous corrections and helpful suggestions.

 This work was completed during my stay at the Max Planck Institute for Mathematics in Bonn, I am grateful to MPIM for hospitality.
 This research was partially conducted during the period the author served as a Clay Research Fellow.